JuliaManifolds/Manifolds.jl/docs/src/manifolds/symmetricpositivedefinite.md

 SymmetricPositiveDefinite
 ```

-can -- for example -- be illustrated as ellipsoids:  since the eigen values are all positive they can be taken as lengths of the axes of an ellipsoids while the directions are given by the eigenvectors.
+can -- for example -- be illustrated as ellipsoids:  since the eigenvalues are all positive they can be taken as lengths of the axes of an ellipsoids while the directions are given by the eigenvectors.

 ![An example set of data](../assets/images/SPDSignal.png)